 Once the order is transferred from SAP Hybris Commerce into IS Retail, it is also transferred via SLT into CAR.
 When the order is picked and fulfilled in SD, the order status changes, which reduces the DC stock for the given product accordingly.
 This is considered in the next ATP run, which triggers a reset of the reservations in CAR.

-In case the REST services in SAP CAR are not responding in time a failsafe mechanism is applied in SAP Hybris Commerce, which uses the aggregated stock inventory that has been replicated into SAP Hybris Commerce before.
-This “offline scenario” allows consumers to create their orders in SAP Hybris Commerce, but no inventory check, sourcing and reservation in SAP CAR has been done.
+In case the OAA REST services in SAP CAR are not responding in time a failsafe mechanism is applied in SAP Commerce, which uses the aggregated stock inventory that has been replicated into SAP Commerce before.
+This “offline scenario” allows consumers to create their orders in SAP Commerce, but no inventory check, sourcing and reservation in SAP CAR has been done.

-In consequence the submitted consumer orders remain in SAP Hybris Commerce and are NOT transferred to the SAP backend.
-SAP Hybris Commerce tries to re-connect with SAP CAR (configurable).
-Once re-connected the stored orders are processed by SAP CAR (inventory check, sourcing, reservation) and updated in SAP Hybris Commerce with the results from SAP CAR.
-Then the so-processed (regularly) Hybris orders are replicated to the SAP backend for further logistical fulfillment.
+In consequence the submitted consumer orders remain in SAP Commerce and are NOT transferred to the SAP backend.
+SAP Commerce tries to re-connect with SAP CAR (configurable).
+Once re-connected the stored orders are processed by SAP CAR (inventory check, sourcing, reservation) and updated in SAP Commerce with the results from SAP CAR.
+Then the so-processed (regularly) Commerce orders are replicated to the SAP backend for further logistical fulfillment.

 - True Omnichannel Availability Check across DC’s, stores and vendors

 - Quasi real time, as precise as possible